II. USING ANTIBIOTICS AND CHEMICAL AGENTS TO CONTROL BACTERIA

 In addition to plasmids, conjugative transposons also frequently transmit antibiotic resistance from one bacterium to another.
 Conjugative transposons (def), like conjugative plasmids, carry the genes that enable mating pairs to form for conjugation.
 Therefore, conjugative transposons also enable mobilizable plasmids and nonconjugative transposons to be transferred to a recipient bacterium during conjugation.

-Bacterial endospores (def), such as those produced by Bacillus and Clostridium, are also resistant to antibiotics, most disinfectants, and physical agents such as boiling and drying.
-Although harmless themselves, they are involved in the transmission of some diseases to humans, (e.g., anthrax (Bacillus anthracis), tetanus (Clostridium tetani), botulism (Clostridium botulinum), and gas gangrene (Clostridium perfringens).
+Finally, Bacterial endospores (def), such as those produced by Bacillus and Clostridium, are also resistant to antibiotics, most disinfectants, and physical agents such as boiling and drying.
+Although harmless themselves, they are involved in the transmission of some diseases to humans.
+Examples include anthrax (Bacillus anthracis), tetanus (Clostridium tetani), botulism (Clostridium botulinum), gas gangrene (Clostridium perfringens), and pseudomembranous colitis (Clostridium difficile).

 Kaiser's Microbiology Home Page